StaticJsCMS/static-cms/website/content/docs/site-generator-overview.md

 weight: 1
 ---

-The process for adding Simple CMS to a static site can be divided into four main steps:
+The process for adding Static CMS to a static site can be divided into four main steps:

-### Install Simple CMS
+### Install Static CMS

 This is a single page app available at the `/admin` route of your website.
 Check out the [general overview](/docs/intro/) to see what the installation process entails.

 ### Set up a backend

-This serves two purpose: Secure access to your website's Simple CMS and allows it to read and update content files in your repo.
+This serves two purpose: Secure access to your website's Static CMS and allows it to read and update content files in your repo.
 More information about configuring the backend can be found [here](/docs/backends-overview/).

-### Configure Simple CMS using a configuration file
+### Configure Static CMS using a configuration file

 For starters, you can get by with a basic configuration that includes required information like Git provider, branch and folders to save files to.

 Once you've gotten the hang of it, you can use the file to build whatever collections and content modeling you want.
 Check out the [this section](/docs/configuration-options/#configuration-file) for full details about all available configuration options.

-### Render the content provided by Simple CMS as web pages
+### Render the content provided by Static CMS as web pages

-Simple CMS manages your content, and provides admin features, but it doesn't deliver content.
+Static CMS manages your content, and provides admin features, but it doesn't deliver content.
 It only makes your content available through an API.

 It is up to developers to determine how to build the raw content into something useful and delightful on the frontend.

-To learn how to query raw content managed by Simple CMS and reformat them for delivery to end users, please refer the dedicated section for your site generator in the Table of Content.
+To learn how to query raw content managed by Static CMS and reformat them for delivery to end users, please refer the dedicated section for your site generator in the Table of Content.
 ___
 ### Local development

-If you are experimenting with Simple CMS or testing things out, you can connect it to a local Git repository instead of a live one.
+If you are experimenting with Static CMS or testing things out, you can connect it to a local Git repository instead of a live one.
 Learn how to do it [here](/docs/beta-features/#working-with-a-local-git-repository).